 Start with the big picture.
 What has generated action on the project?
 Is it technology-driven?
-Is the website under performing?
-Have business targets or a shift in strategy triggered a change?
+Is the website underperforming?
+Have business targets, or a shift in strategy triggered a change?
 Or has the website grown organically and become stale?
-Understanding why the project team are motivated to start the project is critical to seeing where you can help, and understanding where users fit into the overall picture.
+Understanding why the project team are motivated to start the project is critical to see where you can help, and understanding where users fit into the overall picture.

 2. Who are the different types of users?
 What are their goals in using the website?

 It’s surprising how many times we get a vague answer to these two questions.
 If you sense hesitancy, confusion, or fabrication in their answers this will clearly point to the need for you to start the project with user research to understand who is using the site and why.
 Once this research is complete, your next task should be to design user profiles to help everyone remain focused on users (See our previous article: How to do quick and effective user profiling).

 3. What other sites (or other sources) will people use to achieve these goals?
 Why will they use this website instead of alternatives?

 It’s critical to understand the wider context in which the site exists.
 Are there a variety of other websites, apps and offline resources already available to users?
 If there are several alternative methods, your initial research must set out to understand what sources they use, why they choose those sources, and what user needs exist that are currently unmet.
 An in-depth understanding of what the site needs to do to migrate users from what they use at the moment to your site is the key to the success of a project.

 4. What are the aims of the project?

 By this point, you should already have a good understanding about why the project is important.
 However, it is still important to ask this question.
 Sometimes there can be additional aims that have not yet been discussed.
 You can also use this question as a guide when setting out the tasks you plan to undertake.
 It can be useful to set out the UX tasks and deliverables you will complete in order to help the project team achieve each aim.